 The whole concept of applying biometric technology to combat look-alike fraud is based on the underlying idea that biometric verification is superior to visual comparison of passport photographs with the face of the holder.
-The truth of this idea is questionable considering the error rates caused by human factors and the resulting possibilities of various types of fraud.
-At best the biometric application in view offers an additional tool in conjunction with human inspection.
-The drawbacks mentioned could be partly countered by the application of layered biometrics and the (semi-)centralised registration of biometric templates.
-These measures, however, do not solve the problem of enrolment fraud and the resulting issue of numerous "non-biometric" traveldocuments.
-Furthermore, (semi-)centralised registration of personalised templates appears to remove the necessity of decentralised on-chip storage.
-Additionally, on-chip storage of templates entails the hazard that improper use abroad exposes the passport holders to unknown risks unless the use of the biometric functionality is restricted to authorised bodies.
+The truth of this idea may be questioned, considering the error rates caused by human factors and the resulting possibilities of various types of fraud.
+More likely, the biometric application in view offers an additional tool in conjunction with human attendance and inspection.
+The drawbacks mentioned can be partly countered by the implementation of an extended biometric system, providing layered biometrics and (semi-)centralised registration of biometric templates for verificatory purposes.
+These measures, however, do not solve:

+- The problems attached to the failure to enrol rate, the possible enrolment fraud involved and the resulting issue of numerous "non-biometric" travel-documents. - The problem of frauds forcing failures to verify in various manners.